A Guide for Child Care Facilities

 What child care facilities are included in the Act?

-The Act prohibits smoking in child care facilities with five or more children under the age of 18 years, if compensation is received for any one of the five children.
+The Act prohibits smoking and the use of electronic cigarettes or vaping products in child care facilities with five or more children under the age of 18 years, if compensation is received for any one of the five children.
 This includes on-site child care at businesses for employees, outdoor youth programs and private homes where licensed child care is provided.

 Since cities and counties may have more stringent licensing requirements than outlined in this Act, it is advised that you contact the licensing department in your jurisdiction for more information.
-The Act does prohibit smoking within most indoor places of employment.
+The Act does prohibit smoking and the use of electronic cigarettes or vaping products within most indoor places of employment.

-Only private residences that also serve as licensed child care facilities are included in the smoking ban.
+Only private residences that also serve as licensed child care facilities are included in the Nevada Clean Indoor Air Act.

 As the operator of a child care facility, what does the Act require me to do?

 Employers must post conspicuous “No Smoking” signs at every entrance.
-Non-exempt businesses must keep smoking paraphernalia, including items to be used as ash receptacles, from areas where smoking is prohibited and inform smoking customers or clients that smoking is not permitted.
+Non-exempt businesses must keep smoking paraphernalia, including items to be used as ash receptacles, from areas where smoking and the use of electronic cigarettes or vaping products is prohibited and inform customers or clients that use these products that it is not allowed.

-Free, downloadable “No Smoking” signs are available on the “No Smoking” Signs webpage.
+Free, downloadable “No Smoking” and “No Vaping” signs are available on the “No Smoking” Signs webpage.

 How will the Act be enforced?